-So it is natural for you to give your dog an assortment of vegetables.
+In any case, you can sometimes give your dog an assortment of vegetables.
 This can include an occasional potato to go along with a diet mostly made up of meat.
-But raw vegetables should be avoided, as a dog’s digestive system wouldn’t be used to it.
-The vegetation that would have been eaten by their prey would have been partially digested, removing the need for a dog to develop the gastric juices required to break up raw vegetables.
+However, raw vegetables should be avoided.
+The canine digestive system doesn’t have the gastric juices required to break up something like uncooked potatoes.

-Much like eggplant, if you are going to give them potatoes, be sure that they’re just boiled or baked with nothing added to them.
-Your dog will still wolf it down, and they won’t mind about the taste too much.
+So much like with eggplant, if you are going to give them potatoes, be sure that they’re boiled or baked with nothing added to them.
+No doubt, your dog will still wolf it down and they won’t mind or critique the taste.

 Keep a Healthy Balance